jawm4/google_app_store/README.md

-# Google App Store - Comparison of Imputation Methods
+# Google App Store - Comparison of Data Imputation Methods
 (project written in Polish as an assignment for Advanced Business Analytics course at Warsaw School of Economics)

 # Summary